 Part 1 of Webmaster Tools You Can Use introduced you to four great free Firefox Extensions that I use to make my job of building great websites for businesses easier.
-Here are five more from my personal webmaster tools experience, all free and all wonderful time and frustration savers.
+Here are four more from my personal webmaster tools experience, all free and all wonderful time and frustration savers.

 Webmaster Tools I Recommend, Continued

 MeasureIt is the perfect webmaster tool for those moments when you really want to know how wide an image is, or how much room you have in a sidebar.
 I use it almost every day.
 Just click the ruler button, drag over the element you want to measure, and get its size in pixels, instantly.
 What could be easier?
 Read more

 Cover Your Ass-ets

 Of course there’s the legal coverage they give you – in particular, your Terms of Service can protect you from future litigation.
 Read more

 Anyone who sits looking over my shoulder as I build websites soon asks “How’d you do THAT?” – and often they’re talking about one of the free webmaster tools I use on a daily basis.

 My website tools let me work smarter instead of harder, while getting better results for my clients.
 If you’re working on your own site, they’ll help you understand what’s going on and create better results both visually and in terms of site performance.

 I use the Firefox web browser, which I consider the best browser choice for anyone building websites on a PC.
 These webmaster tools are Firefox Plugins, and while some may be available for other browsers, I’m assuming you’re using Firefox for the purposes of this article.

 I lost my main hard drive and had to reinstall everything last week, and these are the Firefox Plugins I installed right after I installed Firefox: Read more